-Configuring Palo Alto Networks WildFire and Tanium Detect
+Configuring Palo Alto Networks WildFire and Tanium Threat Response

-Quickly find malware on endpoints with the integration between Palo Alto Networks WildFire (WildFire) and Detect.
+Quickly find malware on endpoints with the integration between Palo Alto Networks WildFire (WildFire) and Threat Response.

 You can use Palo Alto Networks firewall security policies to capture suspicious files and forward them to the WildFire system for threat analysis.
 If the file is malware, the status is reported back to the firewall.

-After the WildFire analysis is completed, you can send the data to Connect and Detect to find evidence of the malware on all endpoints.
+After the WildFire analysis is completed, you can send the data to Connect and Threat Response to find evidence of the malware on all endpoints.

 How Tanium integrates with WildFire

-Connect communicates with the firewall and WildFire to get Malware report, then sends to Detect.
+Connect communicates with the firewall and WildFire to get a Malware report, then sends to Threat Response.